AutodeskGames/stingray-docs/source/interactive_help/experimental_features/get_started_hololens.md

 Alternatively you can add the files to Visual Studio manually:

 1. Open the uwp32 Visual Studio solution (`build/engine/uwp32/{{SR_DOC_EXE_PREFIX}}_engine_uwp32.sln`)
-2. Add the bundled game data to the "main_uwp" Visual Studio project, and set each item as "Content" by selecting all of them, right-clicking and going into Properties.
+2. Add the bundled project data to the "main_uwp" Visual Studio project, and set each item as "Content" by selecting all of them, right-clicking and going into Properties.

 ### Deploying through Visual Studio ###